 Dear Readers,

-We hope this edition helps you gain a new perspective on the breadth and depth of questions that can be asked and answered about sports and the world around them.
-As always, please let us know your thoughts and feedback as we strive to bring you the best of sports analytics.
+We hope this edition offers a fresh perspective on the depth of questions that can be asked about sports and the breadth of new technologies and methods that can help answer them.
+Please let us know your thoughts and feedback as we strive to bring you the very best of sports analytics.

 Sincerely,